 Either impute or remove (TBD).

-Create derived measures
+Create derived/composite measures

 Given the number of measures available to test, we may wish to derive composite or latent measures, e.g. of anthropometry, body composition, etc. (TBD).
+This will be based on prior biological knowledge about which measures are appropriate to combine, or can be done in a data driven way (through unsupervised dimension reduction)(TBD)

 Harmonize